MrJivaros/TS-data-formatter/README.md

-# TS_-_JS_data-formatter-
+# Description
-Small helpers functions to check the data types
+This repo aims to provide small utility functions to check the type of data.
+Really used to check the type of data returned by APIs